edwinst/c64_light_fantastic_reverse_engineering/README.md

 This protocol is meant to read a tokenized BASIC program.
 Each line starts with a #$0D character, followed by two bytes for the line number.
 If the line number is >= 32768 unsigned ($8000), the receiver stops.

+# Preparing the interlaced master tape video for correct playback

+The digitized master tapes have very nice picture quality and they have properly interlaced fields, so they provide a PAL field every 20 ms, which is critical for the reception to work.
+However, I could not make the VideoLAN player (VLC media player) to play back these interlaced fields correctly on a 50 Hz HDMI output.
+I therefore resorted to extracting the individual fields and then re-encoding them to a progressive 50 Hz video using `ffmpeg`.
+There is probably a more elegant way to do this without the intermediate step but the following worked for me.

+The commands for extracting the fields are:

+    mkdir frames

+    ffmpeg -i "Four Computer Buffs S01E05 VT32757 © Fremantle.mp4" \
+        -ss 00:04:00 -t 00:05:30 \
+        -filter_complex "[0]field=top[t];[0]field=bottom[b];[t][b]interleave" \
+        -r 50 \
+        frames/field%05d.png

+When this has completed, you should have all the fields as individual image files in the "frames" directory.

+The command for re-encoding the fields is:

+    ffmpeg -framerate 50 -i frames/field%05d.png \
+        -c:v libx264 -pix_fmt yuv420p \
+        transmission.mp4

+The resulting video `transmission.mp4` is a 50 Hz progressive video with all the information needed for the reception to work.

+Note: These commands were run on a Linux system.
+For windows, the backslashes for line continuation need to be changed to carets (`^`) if you put these commands in a Windows batch file (alternately, just put each command on a single line).
+I'm not sure whether anything about the double quotes needs to be changed for Windows.

 # Credits

 I learned about this fascinating story through Perifractic's wonderful YouTube recipode (https://www.youtube.com/watch?v=MezkfYTN6EQ).